jonathanwong03/Chessboard/README.md

+# Chessboard
-# Design of chessboard using HTML, CSS and JavaScript
+Design of chessboard using HTML, CSS and JavaScript